 | Testing | Remainder | New approach validation |

-These rules prevent three common failure modes: budget drifting to low-efficiency channels during algorithm fluctuations, the need for daily manual intervention, and scaling breaking what's already working.
+These rules prevent budget from drifting toward low-efficiency channels during algorithm fluctuations and eliminate the need for daily manual intervention.

-Five Mistakes That Kill Jewelry Brands on Google Ads
+Seasonal Playbook and the Five Mistakes That Kill Jewelry Brands

 | Mistake | Impact | Fix |